BluoCaroot/BluoCaroot/README.md

 ###

-<h3 align="left">I'm a Software Engineer from Egypt and a Senior student @ Fayoum University. <br><br>🏆 <b>Current Goal:</b> I really enjoy competitive programming, and my main focus right now is qualifying for the ICPC!<br><br>💻 <b>Beyond the Code:</b> Aside from competitive programming, I love learning about computers and keeping up with all the latest technologies.
-I'm currently hoping to build more projects outside the scope of my university courses to expand my knowledge and learn more on my own.<br><br>📫 <b>Get in Touch:</b> Thank you for visiting my profile!
+<h3 align="left">I'm a Software Engineer from Egypt and a Senior student @ Fayoum University. <br><br>🏆 **Current Goal:** I really enjoy competitive programming, and my main focus right now is qualifying for the ICPC!<br><br>💻 **Beyond the Code:** Aside from competitive programming, I love learning about computers and keeping up with all the latest technologies.
+I'm currently hoping to build more projects outside the scope of my university courses to expand my knowledge and learn more on my own.<br><br>📫 **Get in Touch:** Thank you for visiting my profile!
 Don't hesitate to contact me if you need help with anything, want to collaborate, or if you have any suggestions.</h3>

 ###